 Initially, Daniyal enjoys sparring with her and has fun riling her up but ends up feeling more than he had bargained for.

 Let’s talk about the meet cute.
 The woman is in her bed clothes, hair wild and the man looks like a worker on a deadline, slaving away to complete a paint job.
 It also involved a shouting match.
-A rocky start!
+It’s a rocky start from the word get go.

 Rumana’s parents want her to get married before she hits thirty.
 They are least bothered that the cafe is new and would require most of her time.
 (Why doesn’t that surprise me?)
 The parental pressure to get married and settle down (so that they can fulfill their duty) would ring true for so many working women, who are unwilling to settle down before they figure out where their life is headed.